-Pre-Fall 2009 UMW course: SOC 305 Social Theory This course will introduce students to both the classic and current sociological theories.
+Pre-Fall 2009 UMW course: SOC 305 Social Theory

+This course will introduce students to both the classic and current sociological theories.
 Particular emphasis will be placed on sociological theory development from the Enlightenment to the present.
 In addition, students will closely examine the relationship between historical settings and social issues.
 Critical to course success will be an understanding of the importance of these theories to the development of sociology as a discipline.
-Students will demonstrate the ability to critically analyze course content through written critiques, independent investigations, and directed examinations.
-Prereq: SOC 115 (SOCI 101), and either ANTH/HIST/POLS/PSY/SOC 220, or ANTH/HIST/
+Students will demonstrate the ability to critically analyze course content through written critiques, independent investigations, and directed examinations. (on demand)